codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

 ## Two kinds of render helpers

 **Scoped fixtures** (white-box) set up the providers/state for a single scope and render a component in isolation of the surrounding entry.
-They ship as part of the public API (`pageflow-scrolled/testHelpers`) so that content element plugins can use them too.
+Most ship as part of the public API (`pageflow-scrolled/testHelpers`) so that content element plugins can use them too.